sbustamante/ComputationalMethods/README.md

 ### **Test 2 (25%)**

 This test is divided in two parts.
 A theoretical part that will be evaluated during class time (50% of the test).
-And a [computational activity](http://nbviewer.ipython.org/github/sbustamante/ComputationalMethods/blob/master/activities/test2.ipynb) due to *due to:* **Mar 1, Midnight** (50% of the test). **[GRADES](https://github.com/sbustamante/ComputationalMethods/blob/master/grades/grades_test2.dat)**
+And a [computational activity](http://nbviewer.ipython.org/github/sbustamante/ComputationalMethods/blob/master/activities/test2.ipynb) *due to:* **Mar 1, Midnight** (50% of the test). **[GRADES](https://github.com/sbustamante/ComputationalMethods/blob/master/grades/grades_test2.dat)**

 ### 7. **Differential Equations** *(2 weeks)*